-COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface.
+COLMAP is a general-purpose, end-to-end image-based 3D reconstruction pipeline (i.e., Structure-from-Motion (SfM) and Multi-View Stereo (MVS)) with a graphical and command-line interface.
 It offers a wide range of features for reconstruction of ordered and unordered image collections.
-The software is licensed under the GNU General Public License.
-If you use this project for your research, please cite the papers: Paper / Bibtex / Video and Paper / Bibtex / Video.
+The software runs under Windows, Linux and Mac on regular desktop computers or compute servers/clusters.
+COLMAP is licensed under the BSD License and, if you use this project for your research, please cite the papers: Paper / Bibtex / Video and Paper / Bibtex / Video.

 Documentation and Support

 The source code is available on GitHub and the documentation is available at colmap.github.io.
 Please, use the Google Group (email@example.com) for questions and the GitHub issue tracker for bug reports, feature requests/additions, etc.

 New releases will be announced via the Google Group.
 Simply subscribe to this thread to receive notifications for major new releases.

 Notice: For full dense reconstruction support, download the binaries with CUDA, which require a NVidia GPU.